Startup equity guide

 Keep ownership tied to the company record

-SparkLaunch should help founders understand equity before it becomes a fundraising blocker: ownership, SAFEs, dilution, approvals, and data-room evidence in one workflow.
+SparkLaunch helps founders understand equity before it becomes a fundraising blocker: ownership, SAFEs, dilution, approvals, and data-room evidence in one workflow.

 Browse All Guides